FABLE-3DXRD/xrd_simulator/README.md

 Computing the RSM from an anisotropic Gaussian texture model
 ------------------------------------------------------------

-Because Orientation Distribution Functions (ODFs) are defined in SO(3), our set-up of multivariate Gaussians and line-interals does not actually work.
-The approach we take here is to consider some narrow distribution of orientations $f(g)$ which is a real-valued function of orientations, $g$.
+The approach we take here is to consider some narrow distribution of orientations $f(g)$ which is a real-valued function of orientation, $g$.
 The distribution is centered on some orientation $g_0$, and we will approximate orientation-space with it's tangent space on this point.
 Say we have some mapping from a general  orientation $g$ to a tangent-vector $\mathbf{r}$ such that:

 $$
     g \approx R_{\mathbf{r}}g_0 = \begin{bmatrix}